delfrrr/vcore-blog/articles/parallel-processing-on-mutable-state/README.md

 </table>

-The immediate problem is: what happens if Passenger App sent cancel request between `GET` and `PUT` in the Driver app.
-If Booking Service does no special checks, the last `PUT` request will override `canceled` state with `accepted` state.
-Which breaks our business requirement.
+What will happen if Passenger App send cancel request between `GET` and `PUT` in the Driver app:

 <table>
 <tr><td>Driver App</td><td>Passenger App</td><tr>